 Approximately 15% of the world’s population has some kind of disability, but in pop culture people with disabilities are rarely seen: only 1% of characters have some kind of disability in American television shows.
-It's not a trend that more genre films have managed to shake.
-The Hunger Games, for example, is a franchise that actively
+Mel Gibson sporting Mad Max's leg brace in The Road Warrior (1981) It's not a trend that more genre films have managed

 Approximately 15% of the world’s population has some kind of disability, but in pop culture people with disabilities are rarely seen: only 1% of characters have some kind of disability in American television shows.